 This means explicitly using a many-to-many relationship in your data model, between the process entity and the entity in which the action executes (applies when the action starts a process).

-For batch actions that execute an expression, you do not need the above or any other special consideration, mainly because the grouped records you will be able to access and manipulate by means of a temporary data structure called EntityArray.
+For batch actions that execute an expression, you do not need the above or any other special consideration, mainly because will be able to access and manipulate the grouped records by means of a temporary data structure called EntityArray.

 2. Grouping concept